2C-TFM: Chemistry

 2C-TFM is a code that represents 4-trifluoromethyl-2,5-dimethoxyphenethylamine.
 The full name of the chemical is 2-[2,5-dimethoxy-4-(trifluoromethyl)phenyl]ethanamine.

 Synthesis

 The chemical synthesis of 2C-TFM has been described.
-In the The Shulgin Index Volume 1: Psychedelic Phenethylamines and Related Compounds, the synthesis is written "from 2C-I (with trifluoroacetic anhydride) to 1-(2,5-dimethoxy-4-iodophenyl)-2-(trifluoroacetamido)ethane; (with methyl chlorodifluoroacetate, KF, Cul) to 1-(2,5-dimethoxy-4-trifluoromethylphenyl)-2-(trifluoroacetamido)ethane; (with KOH) to 2C-TFM."
+In The Shulgin Index Volume 1: Psychedelic Phenethylamines and Related Compounds, the synthesis is written "from 2C-I (with trifluoroacetic anhydride) to 1-(2,5-dimethoxy-4-iodophenyl)-2-(trifluoroacetamido)ethane; (with methyl chlorodifluoroacetate, KF, Cul) to 1-(2,5-dimethoxy-4-trifluoromethylphenyl)-2-(trifluoroacetamido)ethane; (with KOH) to 2C-TFM."
 The synthesis was published by Nichols and his research team.
 Since 2C-TFM is usually synthesised from 2C-I and the reaction does not generally consume all of the starting material, samples of 2C-TFM are likely to be contaminated with detectable traces of unreacted 2C-I, which may pose legal issues in jurisdictions where 2C-I is illegal, even though 2C-TFM itself may not be prohibited.

+Analogues and derivatives

+Analogues and derivatives of 2C-TFM include 2C-TFE, 2C-T-TFM (2C-T-36; CYB210010), DOTFM, 4C-TFM, TFMFly (DOTFM-FLY), 25TFM-NBOMe, LPH-5 ((S)-2C-TFM-3PIP), and 2T-2CTFM-3PIP, among others.

+History

+2C-TFM was first described in the scientific literature by David E. Nichols and colleagues in 1994.